serenatang123/webdev-final-project/README.md

 # webdev-final-project

-## Hi, Welcome to MusicFan
+## Hi, Welcome to SmartKitchen

 Here is the first version of the project description.
-Website Link: [to be continued]
+Website Link: https://webdev-group-project.herokuapp.com/

 ## Team Introduction